State Guide

 How to Start a Food Truck in New York

-NYC permits, upstate licensing, startup costs, and real-world advice for launching a food truck in New York — one of the most demanding but highest-revenue markets in the country.
+NYC's License vs. Permit distinction, the 2026 expansion adding 11,000 new permits, upstate county processes, and real-world advice for one of the most demanding — but highest-revenue — markets in the country.

 The Opportunity